-How to Pick a Wedding Ring – A Step-by-Step Guide
+How to Pick Your Wedding Ring – A Step-by-Step Guide

 There’s so much talk about engagement rings that sometimes, wedding rings don’t seem to get the attention that they deserve.
 After all, a wedding ring will be worn every single day for the rest of your life!
 It signifies the greatest commitment that you have made and is a enduring visible symbol of your marriage.